Skip to content

 Returns:

-atanh(x) with domain protection
+atanh(x) with domain and gradient protection

 """

-eps = jnp.finfo(x.dtype).eps
+eps = 10.0 * float(jnp.finfo(x.dtype).eps)

 x = jnp.clip(x, -1.0 + eps, 1.0 - eps)